Buying or Owning Land

 Anyone purchasing or owning land in the ALR for non-agricultural purposes or strictly rural residential use, should be aware that the business of agriculture is the primary land use and normal farm/ranch practices are protected.
 For example, that means the noise, dust and odours that may arise from agricultural businesses are to be expected.
 The Farm Practices Protection (Right to Farm) Act enables the pursuit and continuation of normal farm/ranch practices, despite complaints from neighbours.
 For more information, please see the Ministry of Agriculture's Farm Practices Protection.

 Should you wish to purchase agricultural land, you should confirm the ALR status of the parcel.
 If the land is in the ALR be aware that land uses are restricted and agriculture is the priority use.
-To fully understand these restrictions, please review the ALC Act and ALR Regulation.
+To fully understand these restrictions, please review the ALC Act and the ALR Regulations.

 Confirming ALR Status & ALR Maps